 2. Add one thing at a time

-Yes, it would be fantastic to test out several streaming platforms for the best setup, add multiple camera angles, include digital games for online lessons & host a virtual recital in your studio.
+Yes, it would be fantastic to test out several streaming platforms for the best setup, add multiple camera angles, including digital games for online lessons & host a virtual recital in your studio.
 But, not all at once.

 If you are exhausted by the end of the day, look at why.
 Straining to hear students?
 Focus on improving audio.
 When students consistently say they can’t see what you are showing, focus on improving how you demonstrate & the tools you use to show this.

 If you are worried about losing students, look at what is triggering that fear.
-If you see your students losing interest in lessons, purchase digital games (like escape rooms) to start adding fun back into lessons.
+If you see your students losing interest in lessons, add music lab or purchase digital games (like escape rooms) to start adding fun back into lessons.
 When you are ready, learn to create your own.
 If parents are not seeing the value of lessons, give them a chance to brag with a recital (either in-person or virtual) or other studio activities.

-This approach helps you make the most impact with the least amount of effort.
+It’s all about helping you make the most impact with the least amount of effort.
 And, wouldn’t we all like things to feel a little more effortless?
 Yes!